WhizUs/job-interview-task-seccomp/STORY.md

 # Result of the External Security Audit

 After the external security audit of the bank's infrastructure, a security vulnerability was found.
-Although the containers were started with the read-only flag, an auditor was able to execute a syscall.
+Although the containers were started with the read-only flag, an auditor was able to execute a binary executable like malware would do.

 ## How does the exploit work